 Several remedial technologies were considered, with three alternatives retained for further evaluation.
 All three alternatives meet the threshold criteria of protecting human health and the environment and meeting RAOs.
 All three alternatives eliminate exposure to onsite groundwater via implementation of restrictive covenants and use of city water.
 Each alternative includes a remedial component to reduce the toxicity of contaminants in soil and groundwater through active treatment.
 The three retained alternatives all reduce the potential for further degradation of soil and groundwater quality by performing source control.
-However, based on the balancing criteria, WSP recommends Alternative 3 - Excavation of Soils and MNA.
-Alternative 3 will have a lowest impact on the environment because residual wastes are not produced during MNA, and energy consumption is limited to the soil excavation activities, which are estimated to take 3 weeks.
+However, based on the balancing criteria, WSP recommends Alternative 3 - Excavation of Soils with AFVR and MNA.
 Alternative 3 is the easiest alternative to implement and lowest cost alternative.
-Alternative 3 is expected to achieve the RAOs in a shorter time-frame than Alternative 1, although it is expected to take longer than Alternative 2.
-Finally, although all retained alternatives have a risk of exposure to site workers during system construction and excavation portions of work, Alternative 3 has the lowest long-term risk of exposure to site workers as the longer-term remedy (MNA) has no O&M activities beyond groundwater monitoring and reporting.
+Alternative 3 is expected to achieve the RAOs in a shorter time-frame than Alternative 1, although it is expected to take about as long as Alternative 2.

-In summary, the relatively long duration of Alternative 1 (20 years), as well as the increased environmental impact and risk of exposure for both Alternatives 1 and 2, do not justify their selection.
+In summary, the relatively long duration of Alternative 1 and high cost of Alternative 2 do not justify their selection.
 Therefore, WSP recommends Alternative 3.